 Rabies is a rare viral central nervous system infection most often transmitted to humans through the bite of an infected mammal.
 Rabies occurs worldwide, although most human deaths occur in Asia and Africa.
 The disease occurs very rarely in Canada.
-Since 1924, 26 people in Canada have died of rabies; the last human case acquired in Ontario was in 1967.
+Since 1924, 26 people in Canada have died of rabies; the last two human cases acquired in Ontario were in 1967 and 2024.

 Rabies post-exposure prophylaxis should be given only if indicated by an evidence-based assessment of risk.
 Pre-exposure immunization and post-exposure prophylaxis are highly effective in preventing rabies.